s3437526/DIG31-backend/README.md

 Deviations from A2:
 - Some schema models modified to improve interconnectivity e.g. placeName, type, activityHistory, imageURL, activityDuration were included as references to other entities rathern than stand-alone entities.
 - Same for itemId of ActivityHistory?
+- ImageURL and activityDuration removed from item schemas because they get them from their accociated entities
+- ActivityHistory routes not required and temporarily removed until final testing

 TODO
 - Add delete routes